LambdaHack/LambdaHack/README.md

 (which takes a long time).
 Hence, after trying out the game, you may prefer to use a native binary for your architecture, if it exists.

-Pre-compiled game binaries are available through the release page[11] (and, for Windows, continuously from AppVeyor[18]).
+Pre-compiled game binaries are available through the release page[11].
 To use a pre-compiled binary archive, unpack it and run the executable in the unpacked directory or use program shortcuts from the installer, if available.

-On Linux, make sure you have the SDL2 libraries installed on your system (e.g., libsdl2-2.0-0, libsdl2-ttf-2.0-0 on Ubuntu).
+On Linux, make sure you have the SDL2 libraries installed on your system (e.g., libsdl2-2.0-0 and libsdl2-ttf-2.0-0 on Ubuntu).
 On Mac OS X, you need SDL2 installed, e.g., from [libsdlorg](https://www.libsdl.org/download-2.0.php).
 For Windows, the SDL2 and all other needed libraries are already